cr3ative/homebridge-apcaccess/README.md

 This accessory:

-- Is essentially a worse version of [homebridge-accessory-apcupsd](https://github.com/homespun/homebridge-accessory-apcupsd) which I was too dumb to get working; many thanks to homespun.
+- Is essentially a worse version of [homespun/homebridge-accessory-apcupsd](https://github.com/homespun/homebridge-accessory-apcupsd) which I was too dumb to get working.
-- Publishes a `ContactSensorService` and a `BatteryService`
+- Publishes a `BatteryService` to show charging state / battery levels.
-- Publishes two subscribable events: `Contact State` and `Low Battery`.
-The rest pull when you query them.
+- Publishes two subscribable events: `Contact State` and `Low Battery`, for your push alerting pleasure.

 # Configuration